benjajaja/civtrade/Reddit post.md

 - Sort of destroys the idea of the free market.
 However, people already do this, just not with a formal system (ie, ~16i->1d, ~130d->prot, etc)

-- It'd be **very** difficult to get an accurate average for every item in relation to every other item.
-There would be about of 400 factorial (400!) different item combonations, which is a [really, really, really big number.](https://i.imgur.com/FukNFmO.png) It may be smarter to only create it for diamond and iron (but still let people ask/offer anything, it just won't be added to the database if it's not i/d)
+- It'd be very difficult to get an accurate average for every item in relation to every other item.
+There would be about of 400 factorial (400!) different item combonations, which is a [really, really, really big number.](https://i.imgur.com/FukNFmO.png) It may be smarter to only create it for diamond or iron are involved in the trade (but still let people ask/offer anything, it just won't be added to the database if it doesn't contain i/d)

 - **It would require a lot of trades set up before it would work.** This is the primary setback.
 To get an accurate idea of how much each item would cost on average, we'd need about 5 trades.
 Let's assume there's only 100 items regularly bought (armor/furnaces/doors/etc probably aren't bought *too* often).
 That would be a total of 500 trades set up.
 There's no technical limitation to this, my database can handle around 9.7 million offers, the only setback is people not using CivTrade.
 I've thought about trying to parce CivcraftExchange for data, however that may be pretty difficult because there's no standard followed for posting trades ([issue 6](https://www.reddit.com/r/Civcraft/comments/2iymxi/ive_spent_about_50_hours_working_on_an/)).
 If anyone has any ideas about how to promote CivTrade or get people to use it more, please let me know.